AnderGoig/InstagramLogin/README.md

 > IGAuth allows iOS developers to authenticate users by their Instagram accounts.

-Handles all the **Instagram authentication** process by showing a custom `UIViewController` with the login page and returning an access token that can be used to [request data from Instagram](https://www.instagram.com/developer/endpoints/).
+`IGAuth` handles all the **Instagram authentication** process by showing a custom `UIViewController` with the login page and returning an access token that can be used to [request data from Instagram](https://www.instagram.com/developer/endpoints/).

 Inspired by projects like [InstagramAuthViewController](https://github.com/Isuru-Nanayakkara/InstagramAuthViewController) and [InstagramSimpleOAuth](https://github.com/rbaumbach/InstagramSimpleOAuth), because of the need for a **simple** and **easy** way to authenticate Instagram users.